Covid-19 (Coronavirus) UK Practitioner Guidance

 IFA Gains Professional Standards Authority (PSA) Approval of its Register

 The International Federation of Aromatherapists (IFA) is proud to be the largest and longest standing, single-discipline, body for Aromatherapists to have its register approved as an Accredited Register by the Professional Standards Authority (PSA) for Health and Social Care.
-This highly sought-after accreditation will take effect from March 2020.
+This highly sought-after accreditation and prestigious kitemark of professionalism takes effect from March 2020.

 The Professional Standards Authority is an independent body accountable to Parliament and oversees the UK’s nine statutory health and care regulatory bodies, including the General Medical Council and Nursing and Midwifery Council.
 It launched its Accredited Register programme under the Health and Social Care Act 2012, to accredit voluntary registers of professionals working in a variety of health and social care occupations that are not currently statutorily regulated, such as aromatherapy.